How To Choose The Best Headless CMS For Your Brand (2021 Edition)

 JAMStack approach can save you money because it allows you to update your website page by page instead of doing the full rebuild.

-2. What is the purpose of your website (and your broader digital experience)?
+2. What is the purpose of your website?

 Once you have budget considerations out of the way, the next thing you should consider is: what is the purpose of your digital system?
 Is it intended as a long-term business website, or are you building it for a short-term project?